Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-email-validation.md

 ## JavaScript Validating an Email Address

 Ok, now on to the fun part, the `JavaScript`!
-Let's start by defining our variables we need to validate the email:
+Let's start by defining the variables we need to validate the email:

 ```js
 const emailField = document.getElmentById('emailField');